Skip to footer content

 worksheet = workbook.DefaultWorkSheet

-# Access cell values
+# Access a specific cell value

 cell_value = worksheet["A1"].StringValue

-# Access row values
+# Access row values as a string

 row_values = worksheet.Rows[1].StringValue